 We analysed the qualification-level grades awarded to all students in centres in England who took assessments for these qualifications throughout the academic year.

 Missing data rates are given in Appendix D. Data on prior attainment and the background variables are missing to varying degrees.
 The table in appendix D shows the extent of missing data for each background variable used in our analysis.
 There was little missing data on sex, but data on prior attainment and other background variables were missing to varying degrees.
-Note however that some improvements have been made to the matching methodology for the 2024 analysis which have increased the match rates for all years compared to previously published work.
+Where data was missing, we included the categories in the model as ‘unknown’ groups.

 Modelling overview